davetheunissen/davetheunissen.github.io/in-prog/2018-07-23-Azure_Container_Registry.md

 az group create --location $location --name <YourResourceGroupName>
 ```

 `--location` - The region this resource group will reside in.
-(I've used `WestUs` here but you can set this to anything you prefer)

 `--name` - The name of your resource group.